nguyenlekhtn/Ruby-Chess/README.md

 **Game**: Manage state a game.

 **HalfGame**: Manage gameplay of a half-move.
 A half-move is the move of a player in a round.

+**Pieces**: Manage properties of pieces and indicates what moves it can do via #neighbor_generator

+**Generators**: Return a set of valid moves after filtering a initial set of moves

+**Moves**: Represent a move with methods that indicates the effect of that move on game state.